 The Center on Applied Feminism at the University of Baltimore School of Law seeks paper proposals for the Eleventh Feminist Legal Theory Conference.
 We hope you will join us for this exciting conference on Friday, April 12, 2019.
 The theme is the #MeToo movement.

 The University of Baltimore School of Law’s Center on Applied Feminism seeks submissions for its Eighth Annual Feminist Legal Theory Conference.
 This year’s theme is “Applied Feminism and Work.”
 The conference will be held on March 5 and 6, 2015.
 For more information about the conference, please visit law.ubalt.edu/caf.

 By Dr. Dana Raigrodski, Lecturer & Director, General L.L.M. track, from the University of Washington School of Law, Seattle, WA Click here to download the full article.

 Our March 28th symposium examines growing tensions between constitutional safeguard and effective law enforcement in Maryland and across the nation including the validity of DNA databases, new approaches and the latest thinking on witness identifications, and the use of tracking devices after United States v.
-Jones, with forthcoming articles by several of our panelists serving as the foundation for the debate.
-Author biographies and article synopses can be found here.
+Jones, with forthcoming articles by several of our panelists serving as theContinue reading “Privacy Rights and Proactive Investigations: Emerging Constitutional Issues in Law Enforcement”